Horton Light Railway: The Horton Light Railway (1913-1950)

 The construction of the fifth institution, "West Park" was planned in October 1908, but Foster & Dicksee was blocked by the local authority from operating the railway.
 The solution was that the railway was sold to London County Council so that they could build a permanent line allowing coal to be hauled to the power station at a considerable saving and benefit to the local roads.
-The line was sold to LCC "as is", and they inserted a clause in the General Powers Bill of 1909 allowing them to build the line, which included an extension to West Park, a siding to the power station, re-routing in various places, and the elimination of all level crossings by footbridges, and by a cutting under Hook Road.
+The line was sold to LCC "as is", and they inserted a clause in the London County Council (General Powers) Act 1909 (9 Edw.
+7. c. cxxx) allowing them to build the line, which included an extension to West Park, a siding to the power station, re-routing in various places, and the elimination of all level crossings by footbridges, and by a cutting under Hook Road.
 Work was delayed by budgetary constraints, but eventually started in early 1912.
 Other changes to the original contractor's railway included extra exchange sidings with a weighbridge, relocation of the engine shed nearer to the power station, and run-round loops just before each branch (as there was insufficient space at the end of the branches).
 The new light railway was completed in May 1913 (including removal of the remains of the Ewell & Long Grove Railway).

 When war broke out, West Park had not been completed, and work on it was suspended.
 It was finally completed in 1921 along with the branch line serving it, complete with water tower and goods shed.
 West Park was officially opened in 1924.

 The end of the 1920s was peak time for the railway, which moved 15,000 tons of coal and 4,000 tons of general goods per year.
 In the 1930s road transport was improving for general deliveries, and the connection of Epsom to the National Grid meant the power station which needed maintenance was no longer needed; it was closed down in 1935.
 During the Second World War, a rail-mounted anti-aircraft gun was used on the line and the track was damaged in three places by bombing.
 On its formation in 1948, the National Health Service took over the railway.
 The line closed in 1950.
 The track was lifted and shipped to Lagos for reuse on a railway in Nigeria.
 The connection between the Raynes Park-Epsom line and the Horton Light Railway was removed in September 1953.